ZenIDTeam/ZenID-ios/README.md

 let camera = Camera()
 Let cameraView = CameraView()
 let selfieController = SelfieController(camera: camera, view: contentView, modelsUrl: URL.modelsFolder.appendingPathComponent("face"))
-selfieController?.delegate = self
+selfieController.delegate = self
+selfieController.configure(configuration: selfieControllerConfig)
 ```

+> [!IMPORTANT]
-You should always keep one instance of `Camera`, even when you have more controllers (such as SelfieController, FacelivenessController, DocumentController).
+> You should always keep one instance of `Camera`, even when you have more controllers (such as SelfieController, FacelivenessController, DocumentController).

 Add the `CameraView` into your view hierarchy in order to see the camera's UI and live feed.